The Short Answer

 AI-powered team chat makes existing tools smarter.
 AI-native team chat makes your team faster.

-If your team's biggest problem is finding information in chat history, AI-powered tools solve that.
-If your team's biggest problem is work getting lost, decisions being forgotten, and follow-ups slipping through the cracks, you need an AI-native solution.
+If your biggest problem is finding information in chat history, AI-powered tools solve that.
+If your biggest problem is work getting lost, decisions being forgotten, and follow-ups slipping through the cracks, you need an AI-native solution.

 Try AI-Native Team Chat Free